suggest a plot or event | taken characters | character claim | item request | drop a character | locations | player contact | your npc's

 Now, a little about the town.
 It's small-ish seaside town with mountains in the distance.
 Oh, it's maybe a little bit sentient and maybe it's a little inside your character's head so it grows and changes of it's own accord to suit the characters within the game.
 If your character has a deep and abiding love of bowling, the town will make certain that there is a first class bowling facility.
 This is a place where 'be careful what you wish for' should be taken seriously.
 If your character makes an IC comment like 'The heat is killing me, I wish it would cool off' put a link to that in the request post and we'll use it as a plot point.

 When your character arrives the first time they will magically have a PDA on them that will deliver this message via text to them: Welcome to Itinere!
 Please proceed to the Apartment buildings.
 A room has been reserved in your name for the duration of your time here.
 Enjoy your stay!
 If this is not your character's first time in Itinere, they will find their room key in their pocket and the PDA will have been returned to their room.
 The PDAs are basically smart phones that only work inside Itinere.
 Your character can't call home or access the internet in anyway.
 You're stuck with Itinere Social Network.
 It's basically a local version of the internet.
 Funny enough, google still works, but Amazon dot com, doesn't.
+A list of contacts is already in your phone just for handy-dandy helpfulness.
+The contacts list will change according to who is and isn't in Itinere at any given time.

 The Apartment Building